debdeepbh/debdeepbh.github.io/research/index.md

 My work on nonlinear dispersive equations has been about the low-regularity theory, especially in the critical regime, where we can observe a dichotomy between global existence and blow-up of the solution in finite time, depending on the profile of the initial data.
-With my collaborators [Svetlana Roudenko](https://case.fiu.edu/about/directory/people/svetlana-roudenko.html) and [Luiz Gustovo Farah](https://sites.google.com/site/lgfarah/), I have studied the Zakharov-Kuznetsov equation
+With [Svetlana Roudenko](https://case.fiu.edu/about/directory/people/svetlana-roudenko.html) and [Luiz Gustovo Farah](https://sites.google.com/site/lgfarah/), I have studied the Zakharov-Kuznetsov equation

  {% raw %}
 $$